 Holy basil and tulsi tea have historically been used to heal the immune system after injuries and/or illnesses because of their especially antibacterial, anti-fungal, and anti-inflammatory properties, though many other teas possess their qualities as well.

 Herbal teas can also be used to soothe the digestive system, especially chamomile tea because it is an antispasmodic.
-Ginger tea helps to soothe nausea.
+Ginger tea helps to soothe nausea (check out these tips to make it taste better).

 People with irritable bowel syndrome, or IBS, can often find relief from flareups with both ginger and chamomile tea.